 Course prerequisites are listed with each course description.
-A course's prerequisite(s) usually must be completed prior to the course.
-If a prerequisite can be completed concurrently (within the same term), this will be stated in the course description.
+A course's prerequisites must usually be completed in a term prior to the course; however, in some cases prerequisites can be taken concurrently (within the same term) as the course

 Course corequisites are listed with each course description.
-A course with a corequisite requires concurrent registration with its corequisite.
+A course with a corequisite requires concurrent (within the same term) registration with its corequisite.